xpeterc1/AdventOfCode/README.md

 # AdventOfCode
-My solutions for AdventOfCode.com coding problems
+Advent of Code 2015, solutions in Java

 http://adventofcode.com/